Education and Programs

 Mr. Chamberlain had a long and distinguished career of service to the Association of Fundraising Professionals (AFP), beginning in the 1960s when the organization was formed as the National Society of Fund Raisers (NSFR), through the late 1970s when the name was changed to the National Society of Fund Raising Executives (NSFRE), and until his death in 1999.

-Mr. Chamberlain helped to form one of the organization’s earliest chapters, today known as the Greater New York Chapter.
+Mr. Chamberlain helped to form one of the organization’s earliest chapters, today as the Greater New York Chapter.
 He served as the fourth chair of the NSFR Board of Directors from 1967-1969 and as chair of the NSFRE Foundation from 1982-1985.

 Most of Mr. Chamberlain’s fundraising career was spent with The Salvation Army, serving many years as the director of development and director of the National Information Service.
 He was also founder and chairman of the board of Precise Kit Promotions Inc., a manufacturer of disaster aid kits for private and government agencies.